Skip to content

 Travel

-You could also be away from home for long periods, working on ships, submarines or offshore installations.
+You'll spend periods of time away from home – working on ships, submarines or offshore installations.

 Explore more information about this job